MerginMaps/docs/src/field/external_gps/index.md

 ---
-description: External GPS receivers can be connected to your mobile device and used in Mergin Maps mobile app to achieve higher GPS accuracy.
+description: External GPS receivers can be connected to your mobile device and used in the Mergin Maps mobile app to achieve higher GPS accuracy.

 outline: deep
 ---